ameenmanna8824/IFTTT_ADAFRUIT/README.md

 In my case ,feed name is BANGALORE,you put your feed name

-  AND MOST IMPORTANTLY ,IF EVER YOU ARE USING MOBILE HOTSPOT,TURN ON YOUR HOTSPOT IF YOU WANT TO FIX THIS PERMANENTLY,IT IS ADVISED TO CONNECT ESP TO WIFI ROUTER
+  AND MOST IMPORTANTLY ,IF EVER YOU ARE USING MOBILE HOTSPOT,TURN ON YOUR HOTSPOT IF YOU WANT TO FIX THIS PERMANENTLY,IT IS ADVISED TO CONNECT ESP TO WIFI ROUTER RATHER THAN HOTSPOT

 (In Adafruit.io)
 1.Create an Adafruit account.
-2.Create a new dashboard and in dashboard click on the blue button(CREATE a NEW BLOCK) 3.Select the first Toggle switch>next >finish.
+2.Create a new dashboard and in dashboard click on the settings button and then (CREATE a NEW BLOCK) 3.Select the first Toggle switch>next >select a feed >next > give button on value as 1 and button off value as 0 >finish.
 4.Now click on your toggle switch and check if it works

 (In IFTTT)
 1.Create IFTTT account by signing up using Google.
 2.Click on create and create an applet
 3. If(THIS) THEN (THAT)
-	THIS -GOOGLE ASSISTANT
-	THAT -ADAFRUIT(VALUE TO SAVE SHOULD BE 1 FOR "ON APPLET") (VALUE TO SAVE SHOULD BE 0 FOR "OFF APPLET")
+	THIS -GOOGLE ASSISTANT>Activate Scene > give a scene name THAT -ADAFRUIT(VALUE TO SAVE SHOULD BE 1 FOR "ON APPLET") (VALUE TO SAVE SHOULD BE 0 FOR "OFF APPLET")